AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::caution Restrictions

 1. The `$header` modifier can be matched only when headers are received.
-  So if the request is blocked or redirected on an earlier stage, the modifier cannot be applied.
+  So if the request is blocked or redirected at an earlier stage, the modifier cannot be applied.
 1. In Adguard Browser Extension, the `$header` modifier is only compatible with [`$csp`](#csp-modifier), [`$removeheader`](#removeheader-modifier), [`$important`](#important-modifier), and [`$badfilter`](#badfilter-modifier).